silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 For example, you may create a grid field with several components providing columns:

- * `GridFieldDefaultColumns` could provide basic data columns.
+ * `GridFieldDataColumns` could provide basic data columns.
  * An editor component could provide a column containing action buttons on the right.
  * A multiselect component clould provide a column showing a checkbox on the left.